txt/aa24/docs/05xplan.md

 to reason about new information.

 While first proposed in 1981,
-this STM/LTM theory still remains relevant [^ma13].
+this STM/LTM theory still remains relevant [^ma13] (but see a more nuanced view of STM, [here](https://a-levelpsychology.fandom.com/wiki/Cognitive_Psychology)).
 This theory can be used to explain both expert competency and incompetency in software engineering tasks such as understanding code [^wieden].